-Lineker in Qatar to 'report not support' World Cup
+Lineker in Qatar to 'report, not support' World Cup

 Qatar has been accused of sportswashing - the act of using sport to improve reputation and project a positive image of a country - but World Cup organisers have promised openness and inclusivity.

-Referring to Russia's invasion of Crimea before the last World Cup in 2018, Lineker added: "I felt we were sportswashed in Russia.
+Referring to Russia's invasion of Crimea before the last World Cup in 2018, former England captain Lineker added: "I felt we were sportswashed in Russia.
 I don't think the world stood up about what had happened in Crimea and I include ourselves in that.

 "It didn't seem like the world objected as much as they have done about Russia invading Ukraine.
 You learn lessons.
 This is where the World Cup is.
 It's here and we are here to report the World Cup and not support it.
 We will raise the issues and talk about them.